canonical/ubuntu-pro-docs/start-here.rst

 Start here
 ==========

 For new customers, new users on existing accounts, and new free token users, we recommend the following documentation for a quick start with Ubuntu Pro.
-This colelction of how-to guides help you understand how to activate your Ubuntu Pro subscription and choose which services to enable.
+This collection of how-to guides helps you understand how to activate your Ubuntu Pro subscription and choose which services to enable.

 Prepare your environment
 ~~~~~~~~~~~~~~~~~~~~~~~~